0xProject/0x-monorepo/python-packages/contract_wrappers/README.md

 ### Install Code and Dependencies

+This package contains code generated via npm package @0x/abi-gen. Preparing this package for development or installation requires running `./setup.py pre_install`, which will invoke abi-gen to write the files to the src hierarchy.
+It expects to find abi-gen and the contract artifacts at the relative directory locations in the monorepo.

-Ensure that you have installed Python >=3.6 and Docker.
-Then:
+After code generation, ensure that you have installed Python >=3.6 and Docker, and then:

 ```bash
 pip install -e .[dev]